michel4j/uso/docs/source/introduction/glossary.rst

       A collection of items or substances that are used in a project.
 This can include samples and equipment.

    Permission
-      A specific right granted to a user within the USO system.
+      A specific qualification granted to a user within the USO system.
 While roles are conferred on users based on status, Permissions are acquired by users through training or qualification and primarily control access to perform experiments at specific beamlines, labs or facilities.

    Project
       A specific research initiative that has been approved for execution at a facility, resulting from a successful proposal submission and review process.
 It includes details about the team, materials, and planned experiments.
+It also includes information about the allocated beam time and beamlines.

    Proposal
       A formal request submitted by a user to conduct research at a facility, detailing the scientific objectives,